 A correctly sized, clean and efficiently working protein skimmer is another great way to help keep Phosphates low.
 The skimmer’s job is to remove Dissolved Organic Waste.
 Waste, as we know, breaks down and releases the phosphate bound up within it.

 By allowing your skimmer to move this waste into the collection cup and then emptying that cup, you have now removed that material before it has a chance to release the phosphates bound up within it back into the water.

 3. Refugium or Turf Algae Scrubber

 Algae is a wonderful consumer of phosphate and if you can spare the room, adding a Refugium and/or possibly an Algae Turf Scrubber to your system will greatly improve your phosphate reduction.

 Growing Macro-Algae in a Refugium and then physically removing half the mass as it grows instantly removes the phosphate that is bound up in the algae.
 This process also helps to remove Nitrates at the same time.

 There are many benefits to having a Refugium on your system and you can learn more about them in my Refugium Article which you can find HERE…

 The other excellent device you could look at implementing is the Algae Turf Scrubber.
 This device cascades your aquarium water down a plastic mesh which is lit by a ‘Plant Growth’ bulb.
 As the algae grows, it consumes Phosphates and Nitrates which you then remove, clean the mesh, and put back into service.
 As the algae grows again, it consumes more Phosphate and Nitrate.
 Rinse and Repeat as the saying goes!

-If you wish to find out more on Algae Turf Scrubbers you can find an awesome selection HERE at Marine Depot.
+If you wish to find out more on Algae Turf Scrubbers please check out my article on them HERE.
 This is one of the next products on my list to fit to my system – I just have to find the room!